 Every local-authority-maintained school must publish specific information on its website to comply with The School Information (England) (Amendment) Regulations 2016.

 The list below is from the most recent update of What maintained schools must publish online (dated 16 June 2017 at the time of publication) the majority of which is taken from the above regulation.

-The links will take you to the relevant part of our website (unless it has a icon which is an external link and will open in a new window).
+The links below will take you to the relevant part of our website (except those with which are external links and will open in a new window).

 School contact details

 - Your school’s website must include the following:

 - If the local authority decides your admissions, write that parents should contact the local authority to find out about your admission arrangements.

 - Key stage 2 (end of primary school) results